InCHIP’s Training and Development Team is excited to announce a new grant writing program that will kick off in January 2020.

 - Internal Subject Matter Experts who provide counsel on mentees’ research plans, help them prepare and present a Chalk Talk, and review proposal drafts.

 - External Subject Matter Experts who review mentees’ final proposals.

-- Mock Review & Closing Ceremony (2 hours)
+- Mock Review and Closing Ceremony (October TBD)